fossgect/HACKTOBER-FIESTA22/pygame/read me.md

-Snake Water Gun game using python
+Snake Game game using python